Abhishek8394/RetroScii/README.md

 ### Data Setup

-A `TTF` font file is required to generate the initial data, that is upto the user to found.
+A `TTF` font file is required to generate the initial data.
 Monospace fonts are preferred, tested with `Courier New`.
 You can easily find this in your OS's fonts directory or use any font(let us know if you get cool results!).

 ## Usage